 Most folks assume that ticks are insects, but they are not.
-Ticks are 8-legged so they belong to a different class of arthropods called Arachnids (same as spiders).
+Ticks are eight-legged, so they belong to a different class of arthropods called arachnids (same as spiders).
 Ticks are blood parasites that seek to turn a dog into a host by attaching themselves onto the skin in order to suck blood.

 Though they are more often found in bushy areas, check your dog’s skin regularly even if you do not live in close proximity to such areas.
 When looking for ticks, begin by examining the dog's underbelly, deep in the fur or directly underneath its collar.
 Whenever you come across one, extract it carefully by the head using tweezers.

 Fleas are likewise found underneath the fur and you can detect their presence by their droppings on the coat of the dog.
 These droppings appear like pepper specks.
 Fleas come in various sizes - from very tiny ones to adult sizes which can go upto 1/8th of an inch in length.

 Fleas cannot be extracted the same way as ticks since they tend to spring from the skin before they are caught.
 Once you detect their droppings and confirm their presence, a thorough process of elimination is necessary, an example being the use of a flea dip as part of the bathing process.

 Some dogs tend to have a more unpleasant odor than others.
 This may not as a result of dirt or infection, which can be cleaned by the grooming methods we have examined so far, but from contact with other animals.

 It may have been sprayed by a skunk, for instance.
 The most popular ‘antidote’ for this is to apply tomato juice and allow it to remain on the dog’s skin and fur for about 20 minutes before you rinse it off.